 Structure Type: built works - exhibition buildings - exposition buildings

-Designers: Howard and Galloway, Architects and Engineers (firm); Olmsted Brothers, Landscape Architects (firm); Somervell and Cote, Architects (firm); Joseph Simon Cote (architect); John Debo Galloway (structural engineer); John Galen Howard (architect); Frederick Law Olmsted Jr. (landscape architect); John Charles Olmsted (landscape architect); Woodruff Marbury Somervell (architect)
+Designers: Howard and Galloway, Architects and Engineers (firm); Olmsted Brothers, Landscape Architects (firm); Somervell and Cote, Architects (firm); Joseph Simon Cote (architect); John Debo Galloway (civil engineer); John Galen Howard (architect); Frederick Law Olmsted Jr. (landscape architect); John Charles Olmsted (landscape architect); Woodruff Marbury Somervell (architect)

 Dates: constructed 1908-1909, demolished 1918